-If you do not want to read all of this entry, then nevertheless do yourself the favour of getting a good belly-laugh by watching comedian Alan King’s Survived by his wife (thanks to Allan Chinnery for that link).
+Survived by his wife is the topic of a video by comedian Alan King.
+You may wish to skip all of this commentary.
+Nevertheless, do yourself the favour of getting a good belly laugh by watching comedian Alan King’s Survived by his wife (thanks to Allan Chinnery for that link).

 Last Saturday Ruth and I went to the celebration of her aunt Jenny’s 100th birthday.
 Aunt Jenny survived her husband by 33 years.
 He had passed away in 1977, at age 71.